atar-axis/xpadneo/docs/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/xpadneo.svg)](https://repology.org/project/xpadneo/versions)

+### Notes for Package Maintainers

+To properly support module signing and UEFI secure boot, `openssl` and `mokutil` are required additionally to the prerequisites below.
+The [DKMS readme](https://github.com/dell/dkms/blob/master/README.md) has more instructions.

 ### Prerequisites

 Make sure you have installed *dkms*, *linux headers* and a bluetooth implementation (e.g. *bluez*) and their